ogiewon/Hubitat/Drivers/logitech-harmony-hub-parent.src/README.md

 - v0.1.20190715 - Added setLevel and setVolume commands to enable limited Dashboard support
 - v0.1.20190723 - Added Actuator Capability to allow device to be used in RM's 'Custom Actions'
 - v0.1.20191231 - Improved volume control logic, fixed small bug preventing volume updates if number of repeats was 0
+- v0.1.20200114 - Added Switch Capability and Default Activity user preference.
+If the Parent switch is turned on, the default activity is turned on.
+If the Parent switch is turned off, the current Activity is turned off.

 **Instructions For Use**